 Aggregate (1°x1°) raised logsheet data in combination with data on vessel activities from the Vessel Monitoring Scheme (VMS) database, were summarized by approximate EEZ/high seas, and archipelagic areas for the Western and Central Pacific Fisheries Commission (WCPFC) Convention Area within the latitudinal range 20°N-20°S. Note that for the VMS fishing days calculations, all activity outside of 10°N-10°S is not considered to be fishing.
-These data were used to evaluate changes in effort creep indicators from the period 2007-2022 (with partial data for 2023 included for some rate indicators).
+These data were used to evaluate changes in effort creep indicators from the period 2007-2023 (with partial data for 2024 included for some rate indicators).
 Analyses that use the VMS fishing days start in 2008 when the VMS was implemented.
 In this paper we also include a longer term comparison, using logbook data, of catch rates per set and proportions of associated sets according to different association categories (whale/whale shark, anchored FAD, drifting log, drifting raft/FAD).
-We include this longer term comparison to explore trends prior to the VDS implementation, as much of the uptake of drifting FADs with tracking buoys occurred prior to VDS being implemented.
+We include this longer term comparison to explore trends prior to the VDS being implemented.

 Trends in aggregated annual catch, catch rates, effort levels, and vessel characteristics provide simple, but informative indicators of effort creep.
 The indicator values were estimated separately for fishing effort within and outside of the PNA waters (where for the purposes of this paper, PNA waters refers to EEZs of PNA Parties + Tokelau, and excludes the archipelagic waters of Papua New Guinea, Solomon Is and Kiribati).
-Recent changes in indicators are summarized by taking ratios between average effort, catch per unit effort (CPUE), and catch in 2021-22 compared to 2019-20 calendar years.
-Long-term trends were examined over the time period since the implementation of the Vessel Day Scheme (VDS; 2008-20223) by fitting linear regressions and are expressed as percentage changes per year relative to 2008 or 2007 as specified.
+Recent changes in indicators are summarized by taking ratios between average effort, catch per unit effort (CPUE), and catch in 2022-23 compared to 2020-21 calendar years.
+Long-term trends were examined over the time period since the implementation of the Vessel Day Scheme (VDS; 2008-20233) by fitting linear regressions and are expressed as percentage changes per year relative to 2008 or 2007 as specified.
 Statistical significance of trends or short-term changes is not assessed as the intent is to use these indicators as general indicators to highlight levels of effort creep that might be of concern rather than identify statistically significant changes.